Alexey-Buldakov/ML6/README.md

 ### Submission

 Save one of the models from the "Visualizations" part of the task.
 Your peer will load it and use it to compress one of the handwritten digits.
 The compressed vector should have the same values.
+Prepare code snippet that demonstate how to load, how to apply and what results should be.

 Your repository should contain one or more notebooks with your solutions.